What is Payday Super?

 Qualifying Earnings includes all pay items that are currently treated as OTE and also includes additional amounts that are not classified as OTE (for example, commissions earned wholly from work performed outside of normal hours).

-Essentially, Qualifying Earnings is the number which the ATO will use in calculating the Superannuation Guarantee Charge in the event you fail to meet Payday Super obligations.
-Please refer to the ATO resources regarding these concepts, including this overview video
+Essentially, Qualifying Earnings is the basis upon which the ATO uses to calculate the Superannuation Guarantee Charge in the event you fail to meet Payday Super obligations.
+Please refer to the ATO resources regarding these concepts, including this overview video.

 Key Visipay 26.10 changes for Payday Super